Couture Designers Join With Silversea on the ‘Colour the World 2024/2025’ Itinerary Collection

 Like couture, the 2024/2025 Silversea collection of cruises was created with the same care, exquisite attention to detail and emphasis on originality that will be the hallmark of the 695 destinations in 120 countries.
-Silversea’s 11 ultra-luxury ships will include the Silver Endeavour, an expedition-class ship that will be introduced to the fleet later this year, and the Silver Ray, the fleet’s second Nova-class ship, that will make its debut in summer 2024.
+Silversea’s 11 ultra-luxury ships will include the Silver Endeavour, an expedition-class ship that will be introduced to the fleet in November, and the Silver Ray, the fleet’s second Nova-class ship, which will make its debut in summer 2024.

 Having world-class ships is important, of course, but “we don’t think the ship is the destination,” Muckermann tells us.
 “We strongly believe that the destination is the main reason travelers travel.
 They choose us because we know the world, and we happen to do that in an amazing way.